tee3/homedir/README.md

 ## support for python packages

-The `install_pip` script will install required Python packages for all systems.
+A requirements file (`python-packages.txt`) defines the Python packages.

-There are some outstanding issues with this approach.
+There are several outstanding issues with the Python support.

-1. There are no packages required yet.
-This will be fixed after this gets pushed up and things are moving.

-2. Right now, the packages are part of the script.
-However, this might be better done with a `requirements.txt` file for the packages, but I'm not yet familiar how that all works.
+1. Python is not checked in the `install` script.

+2. There is no `pip` configuration file installed by the `install` script.

+3. The packages are not installed in the `install` script.

-3. This currently installs to the default location and therefore must be run as an appropriate user and with the appropriate permissions.
+4. This currently installs to the default location and therefore must be run as an appropriate user and with the appropriate permissions.
    If this can be done per-user in a sane way, it should be done that way.
 This currently will require at least administrator access and